Subhrajeet-01/SQL-Query-Generator/README.md

 # SQL-Query-Generator
-Generate SQL Query From Texts.
+Generate SQL Query From Texts using OpenAI API.